-- 1. Meet with appropriate organization staff to become oriented to the: - Layout of the building (including arrangement of smoke compartments, location of any suites, age of building additions, areas with automatic sprinklers, areas under construction, and any equivalencies granted by the Joint Commission - Organization processes for Interim Life Safety Measures (ILSMs)
+- 1. Meet with appropriate organization staff to become oriented to the: - Layout of the building (including arrangement of smoke compartments, location of any suites, age of building additions, areas with automatic sprinklers, areas under construction, and any equivalencies granted by the Center for Medicare and Medicaid Services (CMS). - Organization processes for Interim Life Safety Measures (ILSMs).